Updated route as of March 2021. Please see location information below.

 Baston Fen is a long tract of permanent pasture, which is flooded in winter and attracts large numbers of wildfowl.
 Near the entrance is an area of willow carr, which provides a range of nesting sites for birds.
 In summer a footpath leads through the carr into a drier wooded area which once contained a hamlet of eight cottages and a windmill, but now its willows, osiers and alders provide additional shelter and nesting sites for birds such as tits, finches and warblers.

-The waymarked route is along the foot of the River Glen bank where the three washes can be observed.
+The waymarked route follows the public footpath along the Macmillan Way along the River Glen bank where the three washes can be observed.
 In the first of the three washes, the Low Wash, a high water-table has encouraged the growth of sedge beds.
 Adjoining the river bank are borrow-pits and sedge swamp, with stands of yellow flag, meadow-rue and meadowsweet.
 In the first two washes, meres have been excavated in the peat and attract summering wildfowl and waders.
 The edges of the meres have been colonised by typical fen plants, such as purple-loosestrife, water-plantain and marsh-marigold.
 The borrow-pits in the second and third washes contain such localised plants as greater bladderwort, water-violet, lesser water-plantain, greater spearwort and several species of stoneworts.
 In total over 300 species of plants have been recorded in the reserve.
 Beyond the western end of the third wash, the bank overlooks a narrow belt of borrow-pits, marsh and scrub.

 Birds are numerous and varied at most times of the year and over 160 species have been recorded.
 Of interest in the breeding season are shoveler, tufted duck, sedge warbler and occasionally garganey.
 In winter flocks of up to 1000 wildfowl, including mute swans, teal, wigeon and mallard, and occasional pintail and goosander can be seen, together with parties of snipe and redshank in March as the flood waters recede.